How to Build Digital Dexterity in the Workplace (+Benefits)

 whatfix-for-servicenow

-With Whatfix’s advanced user analytics, organizations can measure training effectiveness to deliver personalized learning modules, as well as overall product and feature adoption rates.
+With Whatfix’s no-code product analytics, organizations can measure training effectiveness to deliver personalized learning modules, as well as overall product and feature adoption rates.
 For example, IT and L&D teams can launch department or role-based onboarding flows and task lists that overlay directly inside your new software applications, track their effectiveness, monitor adoption rates, and experiment with new training content on the fly – all backed by analytics and data.

 Whatfix-Analytics-Dashboard